MeteoSwiss/opendata/docs/general/download.md

 # Download data

-For the Open Data download, MeteoSwiss uses the [Federal Spatial Data Infrastructure FSDI](https://www.geo.admin.ch/en/federal-spatial-data-infrastructure-fsdi), which is operated by the Federal Office of Topography swisstopo.
+For the Open Data download, MeteoSwiss uses the [Federal Spatial Data Infrastructure FSDI](https://www.geo.admin.ch/en/federal-spatial-data-infrastructure-fsdi), which is operated by [swisstopo](https://www.swisstopo.admin.ch/en/coordination-geo-information-and-services-cogis).
 See [Terms of Use, chapter 4.
 Use of the Infrastructure](https://meteoswiss.github.io/opendata-terms-of-use/#4-nutzung-der-infrastruktur).

 You want to download files [manually](#1-manually-download-files) *[upcoming]* or [automatically](#2-automatically-download-files).